anoma/nspec/docs/system_architecture/state/resource_machine/data_structures/resource/computable_components/resource_commitment.md

 # Resource Commitment

 Resource commitment is a unique identifier of a resource used to prove the resource's existence and address the resource.
-Using resource commitment allows to decouple resource semantics (contained in the resource plaintext) and the fact of the resource's existence.
+Using resource commitment allows to decouple resource semantics (contained in the resource object) and the fact of the resource's existence.
 For a resource `r`, `r.commitment() = CommitmentHash(r)`.

 To establish the resource's existence, its commitment is added to a global structure called a commitment tree.
 This structure is external to the resource machine but the resource machine can read from it.